allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Set either a Five-Day or One-Day View.
 To switch to a One-Day View, right-click on the desired day below any existing sorties \(in blank area\) to invoke Expand Day and click it.
 To toggle back to Five-Day, right-click and click Collapse Day.

 2. Choose which Sortie data to display by clicking the Page Settings icon at top-right \(white box with green arrow\).
 Go to Setup> Five-Day View.
 The Five Day View Settings dialog will open.
-Select either 1

-or 2 Row option, then drag/drop your desired Sortie data columns into Table Columns and order them by drag-and-drop.
+Select either 1 or 2 Row option, then drag/drop your desired Sortie data columns into Table Columns and order them by drag-and-drop.
 Click OK.
 The One-Day View is configured separately using the same procedure.

 3. Choose which Commitment Types to show below the Sorties.
 This is done from the same Five-Day or One-Day View Settings dialog launched from Page Settings.
 Simply check desired “Multiple Commitment Types Shown” and “Single Commitment Type Shown”.
 Most units select Leave/TDY for the Single Commitment Type in order to break out these long-term commitments from the daily meetings and training.
 Click OK.

     !!!
+Note
-Note We recommend not selecting the Mission and Sortie commitment types because they already display above in the Sortie list.
+        We recommend not selecting the Mission and Sortie commitment types because they already display above in the Sortie list.

 4. Display a Crew list by selecting an existing personnel filter or creating a new one.
 Create a new filter by clicking the “funnel” icon, upper-left in the Crew grid.
 Clear the filter by clicking the red X.

-Caution.
+    !!!
+Caution
         When using the Flying Schedule Crew tab to schedule personnel onto sorties, you wil experience faster performance by filtering the Crew List to as few people as possible.
 With a Crew List of about 30 people you will experience satisfactory speed.
 With a Crew List of over 200 people it will take three to four times longer to crew a sortie.
 If you experience performance outside these parameters, please contact the PEX Help Desk.

 5. Configure the Crew List to show or hide Availability, Squadron, Stan Eval, and/or RAP: From the Page Settings icon select Setup, then check/un-check from the menu \(below Five-Day and One-Day options\).

     !!!
+Note
-Note Hiding the Stan Eval and RAP columns will increase the speed of this page.
+        Hiding the Stan Eval and RAP columns will increase the speed of this page.

 Pick the sorties to work on